Girl Child education: Kebbi First Lady harps on adequate funding for CSOs

 Mrs Bagudu said though government is still finding it difficult to meet the UN recommendation of $700 annual budgetary allocation for the education of every child in developing countries, supporting the CSOs with better funding would help them make huge impact in that regard.

-In her remarks, founder of GHIF, Munira Suleiman Tanimu said the organisation is fighting poverty by addressing its root cause, adding that through its ‘Books Over Trays’ project and a No-To-Girl-Child-Hawking campaign which started in 2017, GHIF has taken 76 girls off the streets from seven states, and enrolled them in schools.
+In her remarks, founder of GHIF, Munira Suleiman- Nalaraba said the organisation is fighting poverty by addressing its root cause, adding that through its ‘Books Over Trays’ project and a No-To-Girl-Child-Hawking campaign which started in 2017, GHIF has taken 76 girls off the streets from seven states, and enrolled them in schools.

 “They enjoy full scholarships covering full tuition, toiletries, books, uniforms, provisions, living stipends, among others.
 We have also empowered 76 mothers with tools such as sewing machines, pepper grinding machines and grants for small-scale businesses, knowing that some of these girls are on the streets hawking for the entire family to survive,” Tanimu said.